How to use commercial music in your podcast

-No. The artists are just one part of the equation; you also need the permission from the record company, from the composers of the music, the publishers of the music, and in many cases a “mechanical” right to allow you to copy the material.
+No. The artists are just one part of the equation; you also need the permission from the record company, from the composers of the music, the publishers of the music, and in many cases a “mechanical” and “sync” right to allow you to copy the material.

 But I live in the US, and my use is acceptable under US law, so isn’t it okay everywhere?

 You can ensure that the podcast isn’t available anywhere other than the US.
 The BBC, NPR and some other podcast studios do this on some platforms.
 Other companies who do this, for example, are Netflix, who geo-lock their shows depending on territory.